UrsaDK/getopts_long/README.md

 ## How it works

-In general the use of `getopts_long` is identical to that of BASH built-in `getopts`.
+In general the use of `getopts_long` is identical to that of the built-in `getopts`.
 Just like the builtin function, you need to call `getopts_long` several times.
 Each time it will use the next positional parameter and a possible argument, if parsable, and provide it to you.
 The function will not change the set of positional parameters.
 If you want to shift them, it must be done manually:

 ``` bash
 shift $(( OPTIND - 1 ))